This article was checked for nutritional accuracy by: Kathryn Bubeck, Registered Dietician

 While your diet may seem balanced, it’s entirely possible you are lacking adequate amounts of beneficial vitamins like vitamin D or B6.

 The CDC estimates that more than 10 percent of the adult population in the US has a vitamin B6 deficiency.
 A lack of B6 can lead to dermatitis, glossitis, and decreased immune function.

 Finally, you need to investigate the list of ingredients to ensure your shake contains safe and healthy nutrient sources.
 You may also need to find shakes that cater to specific dietary restrictions.

 For example, if you want dairy-free, organic, or plant-based nutritional ingredients, then you’ll want to consult the ingredients list.

 Summary and Final Recommendations

 Some of them work well as snack replacements during the day to manage hunger until the next meal.
-However you choose to use them, you get the added benefits of dozens of different nutrients that you may not be getting enough of on a daily basis.
+However you choose to use them, you get the added benefits of dozens of different nutrients you may not get enough of daily.